 In his appearance in the cartoon, Scorpio asks Homer whether he should use his massive Death Ray to wipe out France or Italy, and when Homer makes his decision, Scorpio quips, "Nobody ever says Italy."

 In the story of Joan of Arc, Homer remarks "Victory?
 We're French!
-We don't even have a word for it!!" note Just a joke, though; the French word for "victory" is "victoire."
+We don't even have a word for it!!" note Just a linguistic joke, though; the English word "victory" actually comes from the French "victoire."

 Subverted in Treehouse of Horror VIII, when Mayor Quimby insults the French they declare war on Springfield, and destroy it with a neutron bomb.